Investor relations: create a plan for your startup

 Whenever you agree a commission with an introducer, it’s vital that you carefully think through all the eventualities, and agree terms that cover all of them.
 That way, each person knows the rules of the game up front, and no matter how things work out with those introductions, it won’t affect your relationship.

-You may be wondering at this point whether you or your advisor need any special permissions, like FCA approval, in order to pitch to investors.
+You may be wondering at this point whether your introducer needs any special permissions, like FCA approval, in order to make introductions to potential investors.

 The first thing to specify is exactly which services the introducer will be providing, which can include one or more of: